juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 For example, on an e-learning website, I want to find out which SEO course would be suitable for a beginner like me.
 It would be hard to insert such an answer in a tree-based menu.
 In another example, if I want to know whether I can get a free trial of a particular product, should I traverse the path to "Product" or "Price"?

-It is worth mentioning an often used "NLP" technique supported by some chatbot platforms: keyword spotting, which retrieves potential answers based on certain keywords mentioned in a user's question.
+It is worth mentioning an often used "NLP" technique supported by some chatbot platforms is keyword spotting, which retrieves potential answers based on certain keywords mentioned in a user's question.
 Unfortunately,  **keyword-based processing is often inadequate for a customer service chatbot** because it cannot distinguish the semantic differences between customer questions containing the same keywords.
 Consider these two questions both containing the keyword "refund":

 "*Can I get a refund for the course I paid for*"